super-linter/super-linter/README.md

   SSH_KEY: ${{ secrets.SSH_PRIVATE_KEY }}
 ```

-If you need to inject a SSL certificate into the trust store, you can use the
+If you need to inject a certification authority (CA) certificate in the
-`SSL_CERT_SECRET` variable.
-The value of that variable is expected to be the
+operating system trust store, you can use the `SSL_CERT_SECRET` variable.
+The
-path to the files that contains a CA that can be used to validate the
+value of that variable is expected to be the path to the files that contains a
-certificate:
+CA that can be used to validate the certificate:

 ```yaml
 env: